DockerToolbox/rbenv/README.md

 This is a selection of Docker containers preinstalled with [rbenv](https://github.com/rbenv/rbenv) so that you can use any version of Terragrunt you want, or even install multiple versions.

+We use our [anyenv](https://github.com/DockerToolbox/anyenv) containers as the base to keep the install simple and consistent.

 We try to offer as many operating system flavours as possible, but we only use currently supported versions of each one.

 | Dockerfile | Docker Hub Repo | Docker Hub Tags |